 Free Online Legal Resources

 It can be hard to know what to do for minor accidents.
 Car accidents like a low-speed fender bender or a single car collision with a garden fence can be confusing.
 Waiting for the police and dealing with paperwork can be daunting.
-However, it is always worth the time and effort to still get their insurance company involved.
+However, it is always worth the time and effort to get your car insurance company involved.

-People might want to avoid involving their insurance companies for a number of reasons, including:
+People might want to avoid involving their insurance companies for many reasons, including:

-In a worse-case scenario, you might suffer whiplash injuries in the days after a car accident, but have failed to even gather the basic details of the other driver because you both agreed there was no harm done), you would pay for your medical care out of your own pocket.
+In a worst-case scenario, you might suffer whiplash injuries in the days after a car accident.
+If you failed to gather the basic details of the other driver (because you both agreed there was no harm done), you would pay for your medical care out of your own pocket.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified auto accident lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local auto accident attorney to discuss your specific legal situation.